node-lightning/node-lightning/packages/logger/README.md

 The default instance of the logger will output to:

 -   `console`
--   `lntools.log` file located at the root of the application runtime
+-   `node-lightning.log` file located at the root of the application runtime